gkahn13/gcg/README.md

 ---
 ### Installation

+Clone the repository and add it to your PYTHONPATH

 Install [Anaconda using the Python 2.7 installer](https://www.anaconda.com/download/).

 We will always assume the current directory is [sandbox/gkahn/gcg](https://github.com/gkahn13/gcg/tree/gcg_release/sandbox/gkahn/gcg).
 Create a new Anaconda environment and activate it: